Inexplicable duality found in elementary particle physics: what will it lead to

-Scientists have discovered a duality between the two types of scattering processes in proton collisions in
+Scientists have discovered a duality between two types of scattering processes when protons collide in

 Duality in physics

-The concept of duality occurs in variousareas of physics.
+The concept of duality is found in differentfields of physics.
 The most famous example is wave-particle duality in quantum mechanics.
-Thomas Young's famous double-slit experiment showed that light behaves like a wave, and Albert Einstein won the Nobel Prize for showing that light behaves like a particle.
+Thomas Young's famous double-slit experiment showed that light behaves like a wave, and Albert Einstein received the Nobel Prize for showing that light behaves like a particle .

-The strange thing is that light is actually andone and the other at the same time.
-There are simply two ways to look at it, and each of them has a mathematical description.
-Completely different explanations for the same object.
+The strange thing is that light actually is andboth at the same time.
+There are simply two ways to look at it and each of them has a mathematical description.
+Completely different explanations of the same object.

 New experiment

-interacting at the Large Hadron Collidermany protons - among them there are many subatomic particles, gluons and quarks.
-When two gluons from different protons collide, they can interact, and new particles, such as the Higgs boson, are created.
-These processes create interesting patterns in the detectors.
+Interacting at the Large Hadron Collidermany protons - among them there are many subatomic particles, gluons and quarks.
+When they collide, two gluons from different protons can interact, creating new particles such as the Higgs boson.
+These processes create interesting patterns in detectors.

 Source: Istituto Nazionale di Fisica Nucleare